 Author’s Note: this post was originally published in 2012.
-I used this tile grout repair method right up until the last month we lived in the Sutton Place house.
+I used this tile grout repair method right up until the last month we lived in the Sutton Place house, which was November, 2021.
 The day before our first showing to sell, I followed the same process that’s detailed below.

 I am going to show you an easy tile grout repair method, but first I have a confession.

 I really hate grout.
 Actually, hate isn’t a strong enough word.
 I detest grout.
 Even the nasty word itself is hard to say.
 But at our house on Sutton Place, I had tile countertops that were installed as a “Band-aid” over Formica…and even though I had the best of intentions, the Band-aid never got pulled off.

 The biggest issue was keeping the grout lines clean and white.
 It was nearly impossible.
 Just when I was ready to give up hope of ever having white grout again, I found this little bottle of Tile Guard at a local home improvement store.
 Since the price was right, I picked it up.
 It sat in the cupboard under my sink for months.
 If I had known how easy it was to apply, I would have tackled the job a lot sooner.
 The image below shows you where I started, the first time I used Tile Guard.

 *Affiliate links included.
 See my disclosure statement.

 Not pretty.
 My tile was old, and the grout grabbed on to every crumb, all the moisture, and every speck of dust.
 I wiped and wiped, but the grout sucked the dirt right in, and stains were inevitable.